datadoc24/kubeadm-digitalocean-terraform/README.md

 # Create a Kubernetes cluster on Digital Ocean using OpenTofu (Terraform)

-Creates a 1 master, 2 worker kubernetes cluster as new Digital Ocean droplets using OpenTofu, Bash and Kubeadm Tired of spending $$ on keeping your Kubernetes lab running because you can't face reinstalling it?
+Creates a 1 master, 2 worker kubernetes cluster as new Digital Ocean droplets using OpenTofu, Bash and Kubeadm.

+Tired of spending $$ on keeping your Kubernetes lab running because you can't face reinstalling it?
 This script and terraform module will create new droplets in your Digital Ocean account and install a cluster on them using kubeadm, then copy the kubeconfig to your local host.
 The entire process takes only a couple of minutes.
 When done, quickly destroy the resources using tofu destroy.